nathanjsharpe/portal-prototype/STORIES.md

 As an account manager, I can change my email.

-As an account manager, I can view any collection that is current or free.
+As an account manager, I can view any episode that is current or free.

 # Invites